yttrion/doomnvim/README.md

 # Introduction
 doomnvim is a vim-version of the Doom-emacs framework.
 It aims to add useful features to stock vim/neovim

+**doomnvim is still under development.
+Expect missing features and bugs**

 # Features